bek0s/gbkfit-legacy/README.md

 ### Data models

 GBKFIT comes with the following data models:
 - `gbkfit_dmodel_mmaps_<device_api>`: This model is used to describe moment maps extracted from a spectral data cube.
 Thus, this model should be used to perform 2D fits to velocity and velocity dispersion maps.
 Flux maps are also supported but they are currently experimental and should not be used.
 - `gbkfit_dmodel_scube_<device_api>`: This model is used to describe spectral data cubes.
 Thus, this model should be used to perform 3D fits to spectral data cubes.
-Support for 3D fitting is experimental and should be avoided.
+Support for 3D fitting is experimental and should be avoided for now.

 `device_api` can be either `omp` (for multi-threaded CPU acceleration) or `cuda` (for GPU acceleration).